ugurtemiz/ChatAppWithBonjour/README.md

 - When you open both app, select the iPhone from the list in mac simulator.
 - Start the talk each other.

+## Future Works

+- Compatible with Android and iPhone (iPhone to iPhone is not tested.)

 ## Version

 - Xcode 6.4